-The district superintendent or school principal may "suspend" a student for up to ten school days for minor violations of the district's or school's code of conduct.
-The superintendent (and not a principal) may also "expel" a student for up to the greater of 80 school days or the remainder of the school term for more serious violations of that code.
-In addition, the superintendent must expel a student for one full year for carrying a firearm to school and, depending upon board policy, may expel a student for one full year for possessing a firearm or knife at school or a school-sponsored activity, for causing serious physical harm to persons or property at school or a school-sponsored activity, or making a bomb threat to a school or school-sponsored activity.
+The district superintendent or school principal may "suspend" a student for up to ten school days for minor violations of the district's or school's code of conduct.38 The superintendent (and not a principal) may also "expel" a student for up to the greater of 80 school days or the remainder of the school term for more serious violations of that code.39 In addition, the superintendent must expel a student for one full year for carrying a firearm to school and, depending upon board policy, may expel a student for one full year for one full year for possessing a firearm or knife at school or a school-sponsored activity, for causing serious physical harm to persons or property at school or a school-sponsored activity.40

 The law also provides for due process procedures that must be followed in the case of these disciplinary actions.
 In general, suspensions and expulsions require prior notice to the student and the student's parent and an opportunity for the student to explain the student's actions.
-Suspensions and expulsions may be appealed to the district board of education, and, if applicable, the court of common pleas.
+Suspensions and expulsions may be appealed to the district board of education, and, if applicable, the court of common pleas.41